Database Explorer

 Accessing the parent table is straightforward.
 These are relationships like a book has an author or a book may

-name matches the column name of the foreign key without the id
+name of the foreign key column without the _id

 suffix: